upsight/FuseSDKAdobe/README.md

     import com.fuse.ane.*;

-Next, call 'startSession' as soon at the app is initialized:
+Next, call 'startSession' as soon as the app is initialized:

     public class KillerApp extends App {
         fuse = new AirFuseAPI();